 Improve Your Mindset by Practicing Gratitude

-Physical exercise, a balanced diet, and eight hours of sleep usually top the list of ways to be healthier.
+Physical exercise, a balanced diet, and 7-8 hours of sleep usually top the list of ways to be and stay healthy.
 There’s no denying how important these things are, but sometimes it’s overwhelming to try to fit them all into your hectic student schedule.

 Thankfully, there’s an even simpler secret to improving your wellbeing: gratitude.
 Subtle shifts to the way you think about your life can have a drastic impact on your mental and physical health!